 Leafy greens and vegetables like spinach, kale, and broccoli are high in magnesium and provide other nutrients like antioxidants, too.

-Vegetables should be eaten each day, about 3-5 servings.
+Vegetables should each day, about 3-5 servings.
 Try to have them fresh, not canned so that you get the most nutrients out of them.
 Vegetables can be easily steamed in a microwave and can be seasoned with herbs and spices.

 If you are low on magnesium like the majority of American adults, try to take supplements that include it.
 Either daily vitamins or supplements like L-Arginine Plus can help you get the essential vitamins and minerals your body needs to function at its best.